jvparidon/mixedmodels-in-r/mixedmodels_in_r.md

     ## optimizer (nloptwrap) convergence code: 0 (OK)
     ## boundary (singular) fit: see help('isSingular')

-This model takes quite a bit of time to fit in `R`, around 120 seconds.
-Two minutes is generally not prohibitive when fitting a single model, but imagine this model had even more parameters or a much larger dataset, or even worse, you wanted to use bootstrapping to get confidence intervals for your parameter estimates and had to refit this model 1000 times.
-Instead of two minutes, you would be looking at closer to 2000 minutes of model fitting, more than 30 hours to get CIs for a single model![^3]
+This model takes a bit of time to fit in `R`, around two minutes on my MacBook.
+Two minutes is generally not prohibitive when fitting a single model, but imagine a model with more parameters still, or fitting a model to a much larger dataset.
+Even worse, imagine you wanted to use bootstrapping to get confidence intervals for your parameter estimates and wanted to refit this model 1000 times.
+Instead of two minutes, you would be looking at closer to 2000 minutes of model fitting, more than 30 hours to get CIs for a single model![^4]

 ## Fitting the model in Julia

+Fitting the same model in `MixedModels.jl` is not overly complicated.
+`Julia` and `MixedModels.jl` syntax differs a bit from `R` and `lme4`, but luckily the actual model formula works pretty much exactly the same.

+First, we pass the dataset from `R` to the `JuliaCall` session using `julia_assign("Julia_variable_name", R_variable_name)`.
+Then, we construct the `MixedModels.jl` model fitting call using `julia_command()`.
+The call is passed as a string, and inside that string is built up as follows:

+1. A variable assignment so that we can retrieve the fitted model from the `JuliaCall` session later
+2. A `fit!()` call that tells `Julia` to fit the specified model
+3. A `LinearMixedModel()` call, equivalent to `lmer()`
+4. An `@formula()` call, to specify the model formula using the familiar syntax
+5. The formula, dataset, and additional but straightforward parameters such as `REML` and `progress` (note that unlike in `R`, boolean values in `Julia` are lowercase: `true` and `false`!)

 ``` r
 # the dataframe is already present in the Julia instance